forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 ![Code Builder Dashboard](./images/cb_dashboard.png)

-**Tip**: Once you have created your Code Builder environment, launch it from the dashboard anytime or bookmark it for fast access.
+**Tip**: Once you have created your Code Builder environment, launch it from the dashboard at any time or bookmark it for fast access.

 ## Connect to a Salesforce Org